RxnRover/RxnRover/docs/source/dev_resources/tutorials/new_vipm_package/index.rst

 Third-Party Plugins
 -------------------

-For external developers who wish to make their plugin compatible with RxnRover.
+For external developers who wish to make their plugin compatible with Rxn Rover.

 1. **Display Information**